New to the industry, got a contract working overseas and don’t know where to start?

 • We are the experts in the rules of Full Time Work Abroad.
 Do not believe all of the rumours you hear about tax and your days, contact us for guidance and reliable information.

+Perhaps you’ve decided to earn your crust at sea working for one of the many maritime security companies that came into being to provide counter-piracy services.
 Her Majesty’s Revenue & Customs (The TAXMAN) have created a tax relief for Mariners called Seafarers’ Earnings Deductions (SED).
-However HMRC have put qualification criteria in place that you must adhere to, to get your Seafaring Income tax free.
+However, HMRC have put qualification criteria in place that you must adhere to, to get your Seafaring Income tax free.

 • You must be classed as Employed.

 • You must spend at least 183 days out of the UK over a 12 month qualifying period.

 • You must visit at least 1 foreign port, every tax year, for every employer.